 The ShowingTime app is used to coordinate home showings between parties efficiently and effectively through voice, text, or email through the app.
 Although the app is free to download, access to functionality requires subscription.
 The current fee for an individual agent is a $50 set-up fee, then $29 per month for 10 listings, and $6 per listing thereafter.
 The subscription fee also has desktop availability for showing set-up for those times when you might prefer that medium.

-Realtor apps for home showings need to be on point and effective communication platforms, and ShowingTime does the job well.
-To learn more about ShowingTime, read our review on the best appointment scheduling software for realtors.
+Real estate agent apps for home showings need to be on point and effective communication platforms, and ShowingTime does the job well.
+To learn more about ShowingTime, read our review on the best appointment scheduling software for real estate agents.

-The QuickBooks Self-Employed app makes your bookkeeping easy as a realtor by allowing you to do things effortlessly, like track work mileage, automatically importing information from receipts, separating out work versus personal expenses, and more.
-Realtor apps for tracking expenses can be time-intensive, but QuickBooks makes it easy and seamlessly integrates with TurboTax, making your year-end calculations easy.
-At a subscription rate of only $10 per month, QuickBooks Self-Employed is perfect for the contractor status of realtors.
+The QuickBooks Self-Employed app makes your bookkeeping easy as a real estate agent by allowing you to do things effortlessly, like track work mileage, automatically importing information from receipts, separating out work versus personal expenses, and more.
+Real estate agent apps for tracking expenses can be time-intensive, but QuickBooks makes it easy and seamlessly integrates with TurboTax, making your year-end calculations easy.
+At a subscription rate of only $10 per month, QuickBooks Self-Employed is perfect for the contractor status of real estate agents.

 Learn more in our review about QuickBooks Self-Employed features and pricing.